Webhook Scope Filter Syntax

 - Mid-string wildcards —

 tenant:*/workspace:proddoes not work.
-The*is only meaningful at the end of the filter string. - Multiple wildcards —
+In the spec,*is only meaningful at the end of the filter string; a mid-string*is treated as a literal character on both planes (and the pre-fix admin matcher treats even a trailing*as literal). - Multiple wildcards —

-tenant:acme-corp/*/workflow:*is not valid.
-Only one trailing*is supported. - Regex — no regular expression matching is supported.
+tenant:acme-corp/*/workflow:*is not valid. - Regex — no regular expression matching is supported.

 - Glob patterns —